Montreal Canadiens GM Showdown: Marc Bergevin & Pierre Gauthier

 Similarly, Bergevin may have felt forced into trading a Habs playoff hero of his own in P.K.
 Subban.
 Dissimilarly, that trade doesn’t look all that good in hindsight as, on Bergevin’s watch, the Canadiens seem intent on slowly moving further and further away from relevance during an era in which success is built on speed.

 So, it turns out, Bergevin and Gauthier have at least one thing in common: They both failed spectacularly… just in different ways.
 Gauthier burned out in a short period of time.
-Bergevin’s taking his time fading away.
+Bergevin’s arguably taking his time, given a great deal of slack by owner Geoff Molson.

 As evidenced by how quickly the Habs rebounded following Gauthier’s dismissal with minimal damage having been done, his legacy may not end up quite as tarnished as Bergevin’s when all is said and done.